 6. Cut a 15-inch x 4-1/2-inch piece of Sew Foam.
 Refer to the "Sew Foam" illustration above step 1 for proper layout to conserve material.
 With the fabric side of the foam face up, place the face mask shield on top of the foam (right side of the face shield facing up) with 1-1/2 inches of overlap at the top of the mask.
 Sew the foam to the mask with a 1/8-inch seam allowance from the top of the monofilm.
 Reverse at the beginning and end to lock your stitches in place.

-7. Now that the foam is secured on one side of the mask, fold the foam back on itself and slightly past the other edge of the foam (approximately 1/2 inch).
+7. Now that the foam is secured on one side of the mask, fold the foam back on itself and past the other edge of the foam.
 Align the bottom edge of the foam with the bottom of the elastic straps.
 Strike a line across the shield at this location to help keep the foam aligned with the elastic when sewing.

 8. Sew this edge of the foam to the mask with a 1/8-inch seam allowance.
 Reverse at the beginning and end to lock your stitches in place.
 By offsetting the edges of the foam in this manner, you only have to sew through one layer of foam.
 The rounded, foam-covered top edge of the face shield will now rest comfortably against the forehead.

 To put on the disposable face mask shield, place the foam-wrapped top edge against your forehead.
 Wrap the elastic straps around your head and secure the straps in place with the hook and loop tape.
 This is a very inexpensive project, and it's a great way to lend a hand to help fight the coronavirus outbreak.
-By making these face shields in bulk, you can sew 144 masks for $1.73 each.
+By making these face shields in bulk, you can sew 144 masks with the material amounts given above.